-Prase quartz is a macrocrystalline variety of quartz with a distinctive green color.
+Prase quartz, sometimes simply called prase, is a captivating variety of the mineral quartz characterized by its verdant hue.
 Its name derives from the Greek word "prason," meaning "leek," alluding to its resemblance to the leafy green vegetable.

 How Prase Quartz is Formed

 The green color of prase quartz originates from tiny inclusions of actinolite, an amphibole mineral, or hedenbergite, a pyroxene mineral.
 These microscopic inclusions scatter light within the quartz crystal, producing the characteristic verdant shade.

 Prase quartz is typically found in skarns, which are rocks that form when magma of igneous rocks intruded into carbonate rocks.
 The hot silica-rich fluids that escape from the cooling magma enter the neighboring carbonate rocks and cause chemical alterations and the formation of new minerals.

 Prase quartz is often found associated with pyroxenes, amphiboles, epidote, iron oxide minerals, and garnets.

 | Prase Quartz from Serifos Island, Greece

 Photo: Anton Watzl

 Prase Quartz Properties

 Composition: Silicon dioxide (SiO₂) with microscopic inclusions of green minerals like actinolite (amphibole) and hedenbergite (pyroxene).